When to see an orthopedist: Finding relief

 - Physical therapy.
 Your doctor may prescribe physical therapy to help strengthen the weakened muscles surrounding the joint.
 Therapy may decrease pain stiffness and inflammation and teach you ways to perform daily activities with less joint pain and strain.

 - Assistive devices.
-Walking aids like canes crutches walkers or splints can help decrease the stress on your joints says the Cleveland Clinic.
+Walking aids like canes crutches walkers or splints can help decrease the stress on your joints.

 - Cortisone.
 Cortisone may help temporarily relieve pain and inflammation in some people with osteoarthritis.
 The Arthritis Foundation notes that this procedure involves injecting the steroid cortisone into your affected joint.